 - Installing visual doorbells or fire alarms.

-When it comes to the responsibility on cost, you can hold your tenant liable for all the costs of modification.
+When it comes to the responsibility for cost, Pennsylvania landlords can hold their renters liable for all the costs of modification.
 It’ll be their responsibility to return the apartment to its original condition before moving out.

 How can Pennsylvania Landlords Avoid Discrimination Suits?

-You should be sure to stay informed of any changes to landlord-tenant laws and the federal and state fair housing laws as they are always subject to change.
+You should be sure to stay informed of any changes to landlord-tenant laws and the federal and state of Pennsylvania fair housing laws as they are always subject to change.